neiloyhossain/os-spring-2025/README.md

 Process instruction files are stored in the `data/` directory (e.g., `data/process_a.txt`, `data/process_b.txt`, etc.).

+Additionally, the system supports dynamic process generation with configurable workload characteristics:
+- A process generator can create processes with a specified number of instructions and CPU vs. memory instruction probability.
+- This is particularly useful for the parameter sweep functionality that analyzes scheduling performance across various workload profiles.

 ## Scheduling Algorithms

 - **FCFS Scheduler:** Executes processes in the order they appear in the ready list, running each process to completion.
+Context switches are applied between processes.
 - **Round Robin Scheduler:** Allocates a fixed time slice to each process.
 If the process cannot complete its next instruction within the remaining quantum, it is preempted and added back to the ready queue.
-Any unused quantum is simulated as idle time.
+Context switches are applied between time slices.

 ## Performance Metrics